stormchaserroleplaying/stormchaserRPG/Talents/Warlock/OldOne/index.md

 #### **Cost:** 35 Character Points<br>**Prerequisite:** 5th Level Spells and Entropic Ward
 *Your patron causes your mind to appear muddied to others.*

-Your thoughts can’t be read by telepathy or other means unless you allow it.
-You also have resistance to psychic damage, and whenever a creature deals psychic damage to you, that creature takes the same amount of damage that you do.
+Your thoughts can’t be read by telepathy, or other means, unless you allow it.
+You also have resistance to psychic damage and, whenever a creature deals psychic damage to you, that creature takes the same amount of damage that you do.

 ### Create Thrall